typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 JavaScript began as a client-side (on your computer), front-end language running in the browser.
 But now with runtime environments like [Node.js](https://nodejs.org/en/), [Deno](https://deno.land), and [Bun](https://bun.sh/), JS has moved to server-side (on the remote computer) functionality previously dominated by scripting languages like [ASP](https://dotnet.microsoft.com/en-us/learn/aspnet/what-is-aspnet), [Perl](https://www.perl.org), [PHP](https://www.php.net), and [Ruby](https://www.ruby-lang.org/en/).

-This means that JavaScript doesn’t just run *in* a webpage you’re looking <nobr>at—</nobr>it often now actually *builds* the page itself.
+This means that JavaScript doesn’t just run *in* a webpage you’re looking at–it often now actually *builds* the page itself.
 It might even send you the *packets*.
 More and more, JS isn’t a *part* of the stack so much as it really *is* the stack.

 This “JavaScript everywhere” movement means that the tendrils of the web can encompass many non-web-page uses.
 Maybe it is in an app, maybe a headless data API, maybe a [hardware integration](https://www.theverge.com/2022/8/18/23206110/james-webb-space-telescope-javascript-jwst-instrument-control), maybe it is even something entirely *offline*—but it is still web technologies, most of the way down.